mosaicnetworks/monet-explorer/README.md

 Alternativley you can run `python3 server/src/manage.py crontab run <HEX>` and replace `<HEX>` with the hex from the output of `python3 server/src/manage.py crontab add`.

-You can vist the dashboard:
+You can visit the dashboard:

 ```
 localhost:3000